mixdev/mouse-bites-minimal/README.md

 ![Alt text](./mouse-bites.png?raw=true "Mouse Bites on a PCB (rendering)")

 ### Why use mouse bites?
-* Cost-Effective: Panelization allows for multiple boards to be processed together, improving manufacturing efficiency.
+* **Cost-Effective**: Panelization allows for multiple boards to be processed together, improving manufacturing efficiency.
-* Easy Separation: The strategically placed holes create weak points, making it easy to snap boards apart by hand or with basic tools.
+* **Easy Separation**: The strategically placed holes create weak points, making it easy to snap boards apart by hand or with basic tools.
-* Handles Complex Shapes: Mouse bites are a good alternative to V-scores when dealing with PCBs that have connectors sticking out or curved edges.
+* **Handles Complex Shapes**: Mouse bites are a good alternative to V-scores when dealing with PCBs that have connectors sticking out or curved edges.

 ### How to use
 1. Download this repro